Center-Based ABA Therapy

-Evoke Behavioral Health's Early Start Autism Program serves children ages 2-6 years old who have been diagnosed with Autism Spectrum Disorder or a related Developmental Disability.
+Evoke Behavioral Health's Early Start Autism Program serves children up to 6 years old who have been diagnosed with autism spectrum disorder or a related Developmental Disability.
 Our ESA Program is play-based and individualized while remaining data-based and effective.
 Staff ratios are 1:1 throughout the day, and both full-day options and half-day options are available based on the child's specific needs.
 The ESA Program is located at the Evoke South Campus in the University Hills Neighborhood.

 In our ESA Program, your child will work on the essential skills needed to connect and communicate with those around them.
 These skills include Functional Communication (using choice boards and picture icons to communicate their needs, responding to his or her name, babbling, words and language development, responding to age-appropriate instructions), Social Skills (learning play routines and expanding interests, sitting in a group for circle time routines, interacting with same-aged peers), and self-regulation (calming and coping strategies, learning appropriate replacement behaviors for challenging behavior, knowing when and how to take a break).

 When parents first hear that their child has been diagnosed with Autism, they may feel lost, confused, relieved, upset, or a combination of all of the above.
 Evoke Behavioral Health can help parents connect with a support system as well as help families navigate through the endless options of services, insurance, waivers, schools, and the like.
 Research shows that intensive early intervention services provide the best chance of prolonged success and independence later in life for young children diagnosed with, or at risk of, Autism Spectrum Disorder.
 We're here to walk you through that process when you're ready.